Level Access

 Title III of the Americans with Disabilities Act (ADA) requires that places of public accommodation are accessible to people with disabilities.
 And the U.S. Department of Justice, as well as many courts, have interpreted “public accommodations” to include websites—not just physical spaces.

 As a result, many organizations have received demand letters or been served lawsuits claiming that the accessibility issues on their websites constitute violations of the ADA.
-The rate of litigation has been particularly staggering in recent years: roughly 14,000 web accessibility lawsuits were filed from 2017 through 2022, with over 3,000 filed in 2022 alone.
+The litigation rate has been particularly staggering in recent years: roughly 14,000 web accessibility lawsuits were filed from 2017 through 2022, with over 3,000 filed in 2022 alone.

 In this blog, we’ll explore some of the most recognizable companies that have faced legal action related to web accessibility, and how your organization can avoid legal risk by embracing accessibility.